Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 At low steam loads the NaK flow through the intermediate heat exchanger will decrease and the NaK discharge temperature from the intermediate heat exchange bundle will rise about 459 degrees C. As the steam load increases the NaK flow through the intermediate heat exchange bundle will increase and the NaK discharge temperature from the intermediate heat exchange bundle will decrease to about 450 degrees C.

-As the primary liquid sodium flows through the reactor at full power its temperature increases from 410 C to 460 C. The fuel tubes must contain no nickel to avoid fuel tube enbrittlement which will otherwise occur in this temperature range.
+As the liquid sodium flows through the reactor at full power its temperature increases from 410 C to 460 C. The fuel tubes must contain no nickel to avoid fuel tube enbrittlement which will otherwise occur in this temperature range.

 NaK HEAT TRANSPORT: